facebookarchive/fbmentorship/training/exercises/02-Icebreaker.md

 </pre>

 <pre>
-I am AViral, A Tech Enthusiast,beginner in entrepreneurship, boring/Happy at life.
+I am Aviral, a Tech Enthusiast, beginner in entrepreneurship, boring/happy at life.
 I am an iOS Developer.
 I love watching movies and a big time superhero and war movies fan!
 </pre>